r3kapig/writeup/20190617-qwbfinal/mtp.md

 # MTP write up

-Last week I solved an interesting challenge, which is actually an 0day bug.
+Last week I solved an interesting challenge, which is actually a 0day bug.

 We were given a software called [MathType](!https://www.dessci.com/en/products/mathtype/), and we need to pop a calc by using a wmf file with the modified version of this software.